 Samsung was once again the leading vendor, shipping 69.4 million units for a 21 percent share in Q3.

-“Android’s situation was less rosy, with shipments down 9%,” said Principal Analyst Ben Stanton.
+“Android’s situation was less rosy, with shipments down 9%,” Principal Analyst Ben Stanton said.

 Samsung again struggled with a supply of its Galaxy A series devices.
 Xiaomi also saw demand outstrip supply, but this was partly due to a blockbuster performance in the previous quarter, which depleted available stock.